pnp/blog/content/post/spfx-toolkit-vscode-chat-pre-release/index.md

 ## 🙏 Feedback

-We've just taken our first steps in this exiting new area to provide you best in class features that will help you create solutions using SharePoint Framework Development.
-We are simple developers that try to be at the very edge to provide you with the tooling you need to make your developer life easier.
-To help us in this journey your feedback is super important so that we are sure we moving in the right direction.
-As this feaatrue is in it's early beta days and there are many things that still need to be fine-tuned we would really appreciate if you could share with us you experience and feedback about this functionality leaving it in the [related GitHub Discussion](https://github.com/pnp/vscode-viva/discussions/241)
+We've just taken our first steps in this exciting new area to provide you best-in-class features that will help you create solutions using SharePoint Framework Development.
+We are simple developers who try to be at the very edge to provide you with the tooling you need to make your developer life easier.
+To help us in this journey your feedback is super important so that we are sure we are moving in the right direction.
+As this feature is in its early beta days and there are many things that still need to be fine-tuned we would really appreciate it if you could share with us your experience and feedback about this functionality leaving it in the [related GitHub Discussion](https://github.com/pnp/vscode-viva/discussions/241)

 ## 🗺️ Future roadmap

-We don't plan to stop, we are already thinking of more awesome featues we plan to deliver with v4 release.
+We don't plan to stop, we are already thinking of more awesome features we plan to deliver with v4 release.
 If you want to check what we are planning or add your own idea please [join the discussion](https://github.com/pnp/vscode-viva/discussions/159).
 Feedback is appreciated 👍.

 ## 👍 Power of the community